mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *we all have ability. the difference is how we use it.*
+> *a moment's insight is sometimes worth a lifetime of experience.*

 </div>
 <!-- quote-end -->